Kandy Royals: 2024 season

 Sri Lanka Cricket severed the contract with B-Love Kandy in May 2024 citing breaches of contractual obligations.
 Management of the team passed on to the tournament organisers, the IPG Group.
 The franchisee B-Love Network is a Dubai-based cryptocurrency business.
 However, B-Love Kandy participated in the player auction two days later.

+2026 season

+In May 2026, the franchise was bought by Sandhya Ajjarapu, a US-based investor and entrepreneur, and the franchise rebranded as Kandy Royals under new ownership.
+Angelo Mathews, Moeen Ali, Vijay Shankar and Wanindu Hasaranga were signed as pre-draft signings.